Skip to content

 Index data and verify

-This section shows how to run indexing and validate results using the Toolkit's details page -> TEST SETTINGS section.
+For quick testing and validation, you can also use the TEST SETTINGS section.
 The example below uses the Artifact toolkit, but the flow is similar for other toolkits.

 Index Data tool